julkarzunayed/fluent-talk-client/README.md

 ---

-## Features
+## Features-Admin

-* Firebase Authentication added to create users spcific identity.
-Firebase-admin is immpliment in the backend to secure some APIs.
+* To ferifi the user token in backend firebase-admin is implimented in backend.

 ---